edugonzaloalmorox/Care-homes/README.md

    - `l&b_registry`: Cleans data from Laing and Buisson dataset, recodes and selects important variables.
    - `link_cqc_lb`: Analysis for matching data from CQC and L&B datasets.
    - `link_geographical_cqc`: Link information from the CQC and the ONS geographical directory.
+   -`cqc_house_prices`: Information regarding the _price paid_ data from the Land Registry.
+It also geolocates it transaction with data from the ONS Directory.